jonifreeman/ajatusasana.fi/en/me.markdown

 If we learn to relax and unwind we can better learn how to become more attuned our real selves.

-When relaxed, we can also better understand our social situations and relationships, and free ourselves of possible contradictions.
+When relaxed we can also understand our social situations and relationships better, and free ourselves of possible contradictions.

-Whe we are comfortable in our social interactions, we have more energy to create.
+When we are comfortable in our social interactions, we have more energy for being creative.

 My company Ajatus and Asana was born in April 2013.